Liceo scientifico Filippo Masci: History

-From 1943 to 1944, during the World War II, the lessons were suspended and the school was opened to accommodate the refugees coming from the province of Chieti.
+From 1943 to 1944, during the World War II, the lessons were suspended and the school was opened to accommodate some displaced inhabitants of the province of Chieti.

 In 1946, the name was changed from Regio Liceo Scientifico (Italian for "Royal Scientific Lyceum") to Liceo Scientifico Statale (Italian for "State Scientific Lyceum").

 For many years there were only 5 classes, but from the 1970s the students started to increase in number, so, when the growth finished, there were about 35-40 classes.

 In 2014 it was elected the "best secondary school in Abruzzo" by Eduscopio, a project of the Giovanni Agnelli Foundation.